 1. Dogs in the Workplace

-The College has established this pilot program that will allow opportunities for employees to bring a dog into the workplace.
+The College has established a pet policy that allows opportunities for employees to bring a dog into the workplace.
 Faculty and staff with private offices or faculty and staff who share an office may bring a dog to work during business hours so long as they comply with all requirements set forth in this policy.
-There will be select days during the academic year when dogs will not be permitted in the workplace; days include, but are not limited to, Plan Days, BenningtonWorks, Board meetings, Convocation, Family/Alumni Weekend, Commencement Weekend, days when Buildings & Grounds must access an office for maintenance repairs and specific dates set at the discretion of a department manager.
+There will be select days during the academic year when dogs will not be permitted in the workplace; days include, but are not limited to, Plan Days, BenningtonWorks, Board meetings, Convocation, Fall/Alumni Weekend, Commencement Weekend, days when Buildings & Grounds must access an office for maintenance repairs and specific dates set at the discretion of a department manager.
 If additional College-wide days are added, employees will be notified of these days as far in advance as possible.
 This policy solely applies to the College’s main campus; it does not apply to any other campus facility.

 Bringing a dog to the workplace is a privilege and respect for other community members is paramount.
 When a dog in the workplace interferes with the working or living/learning environment of the employee or another community member, the dog will no longer be allowed in the workplace.
 Dog owners must agree to take full responsibility and liability for their dog, must ensure that the dog does not interfere with the use of the grounds by others, and ensure that the dog remains under the control and custody of the owner or the owner’s designee at all times.
 Dog owners who fail to comply with all facets of this policy will lose their privilege of bringing their dog into the workplace and may incur fines/costs for select violations or damages.
 Policy compliance is managed by Bennington College Campus Safety.